gzmatte/Drivers/README.md

 ![DEBLOATDRIVERS](https://github.com/gzmatte/Drivers/assets/117684932/754ab7fa-56bb-4048-92c2-478e8d6b2b86)
 -----------

-This installs the driver only, without software.
-Normally this won't affect nothing, and give you a clean install.
+This installs the driver only, without software & bloatware.

 > For headphones: Isn't that hard to debloat, download the driver zip, extract & search the .inf file.